Jobs Posted on the Whova Community Board of British Ecological Society Annual Meeting 2022

 Migration, movement and the effects of hunting on birds in a changing world

-Many European bird species are hunted, but the role of hunting as a causal factor in population declines relative to habitat loss and climate change is unclear.
+University of Essex Project background Many European bird species are hunted, but the role of hunting as a causal factor in population declines relative to habitat loss and climate change is uncle... ar.
 Hunting impacts are difficult to evaluate for migratory species, as the factors that control the number of animals often operate outside the area of concern – namely reproduction and survival in different seasons and locations.
 In order to sustainably manage hunting of wild bird populations, we need to understand how productivity, survival and movement processes combine to determine changes in local abundance, and thus how many individuals can be removed without impacting long-term trends.
 Using European waterfowl species as a model system, this project will draw on multiple data sources (including field data collection) to examine the underlying drivers of productivity, movement and survival and develop indices of sustainable harvest at different scales.

 PhD Ecological impacts of Nature-Based-Solutions for flood-risk management from catchment to coast